Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 * *myBackendSubnet* - The subnet associated with *myBackendNSG* and used by the backend resources.
 * *myBackendNic* - The network interface used by *myBackendVM* to communicate with *myFrontendVM*.
 * *myBackendVM* - The VM that uses 3306 to communicate with *myFrontendVM*.
+* *bastion-levelup-${SUFFIX}* - The bastion host that used for connecting to *myBackendVM*
+* *nat-level-up-${SUFFIX}* - The nat gateway for outbound traffic communication in *myBackendSubnet*

 ## TASK 1 : Create a virtual network and subnets

-For this tutorial, a single virtual network is created with two subnets.
-A frontend subnet for hosting a web application, and a backend subnet for hosting a database server.
+For this tutorial, a single virtual network is created with three subnets.
+A frontend subnet for hosting a web application, and a backend subnet for hosting a database server and a AzureBastionSubnet for hosting bastion host.

 Before you can create a virtual network, create a resource group with *az group create*.
 The following example creates a resource group named *rg-levelup-${SUFFIX}* in the ```swedencentral``` location.